Habit Stacker

-All-day, you're getting bombarded with an ever-growing to-do list, emails, text messages, social media messages, and many other distractions.
-The Pomodoro Technique is a time blocking system that helps you to get laser-focused on important tasks.
+All day you’re getting bombarded with an ever-growing to-do list, emails, text messages, social media messages and many other distractions.
+The Pomodoro Technique is a time blocking system that helps you to get laser focused on important tasks.

 What You Will Learn